Pelvic Inflammatory Disease (PID): symptoms, treatment and prevention

-There’s no single test that can tell you if you have PID or not, so your doctor will need to examine you down below to check for tenderness in your pelvic area and any abnormal discharge.
+If you think you may have PID it is important to go for an STI check-up or visit your GP.
+There’s no single test that can tell you if you have PID or not, so your doctor will need to examine you to check for tenderness in your pelvic area and any abnormal discharge.

 - Your doctor will take swabs from your vagina and cervix and send them to a laboratory to find out what kind of bacteria is causing your infection